bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/labels.md

 In both configuration dialogs the options for labeling are identical.

 ## Label Text
-Label text is controled by the value setting which can be set using a field or by using an expression.
-Fields can be set using the drop down dialog or a expression can be built using the expression editor.
+Label text is controlled by the value setting which can be set using a field or by using an expression.
+Fields can be set using the drop down dialog or an expression can be built using the expression editor.
 ![label-value-expression-gif](../images/label-value-expression.gif)

-In the expression dialog fields and values can be coerced into the desired output value.
-A 'output preview' of the result can be seen in the bottom left of the dialog.<br>
+In the expression dialog, fields and values can be coerced into the desired output value.
+An 'output preview' of the result can be seen in the bottom left of the dialog.<br>
 Expression examples: <br>
 1. Concatenate two fields
     ```